 It is, however, the school board members and not the Tredyffrin or Easttown boards of supervisors who will have to decide whether to put the EIT question on the April 2012 primary election ballot for the voters to decide.

 Tredyffrin Republicans have staked their claim on the issue.
 No EIT.
 It's on lawn signs all over Tredyffrin.
 Monday after the Board of Supervisors candidate debate TTGOP Chairman Mike Broadhurst made a point of telling Patch that his party had taken the lead on opposing the issue.

 A Tredyffrin Democrat insider told Patch after Tuesday's debate that TTDems' candidates were fully prepared to address the EIT question in the debate.

 According to the insider, the Democrat candidates from Tredyffrin would have expressed their personal opposition to the tax proposal.
 However the TTDems insider said the issue, first suggested by retiring Republican T/E School Board Finance Committee member Kevn Mahoney, should be allowed to go to the voters.

 Easttown Democrat leader Craig Lewis, who is running for a seat on the school board, also said the question of an EIT should be allowed to be put to the voters.

-The Tax Study Group will present its findings to the public and the school board on November 3, five days before the election.
-The Tax Study Group is expected to map out the pros and cons of a tax as outlined by expert witnesses and citizens who spoke at the group's meetings in September and earlier this month.
+will present its findings to the public and the school board on November 3, five days before the election. of a tax as outlined by expert witnesses and citizens who spoke at the group's meetings in September and earlier this month.